 A person should consult a doctor before taking any supplement for an underlying health condition.

 Magnesium is essential for health.
-For some people, a magnesium supplement may be necessary to get enough of this mineral.
+A magnesium supplement may be necessary for some people to get enough of this mineral.

 Several types of magnesium are suitable as dietary supplements, such as magnesium citrate, glycinate, and lactate.
 Other kinds have topical uses, such as in baths or on the skin.